 If you have questions or problems, please feel free to contact any staff or faculty member.
 We want you to have a wonderful educational & cultural exchange experience in Hawaii at Global Village Hawaii.

 President - Adam Liss

 Adam can help you with any major problems or concerns.
-His office is located in the Administrative area next to Room 14-this is the first office on the right.
+His office is located in Room 11.

 Vice President - Eric Lum